jigaroza287/ecommerce-system-architecture/docs/architecture/context.md

 - **External integrations:**
   - Payment processing is simulated via a mock gateway (real gateway deferred).
   - Notifications limited to email in MVP (SMS/Push deferred).

 ---

-## 5. ADR Link (Decision Reference)

-- See ADR 0001 — _Start with a Modular Monolith_ for the rationale and consequences of choosing a monolith for MVP: `docs/architecture/adr-0001-modular-monolith.md`

----